IMJLA/Export-Permission/README.md

 ```

 ### -IncludeAccount
-Regular expressions matching names of security principals to include in the HTML report
+Regular expressions matching names of accounts to include in the HTML report

-Only security principals with names matching these regular expressions will be returned
+If this parameter is specified, only accounts whose names match these regular expressions will be returned

 ```yaml
 Type: System.String[]